* European stocks follow Asian markets higher

 "Financial markets are raising risks of recession," said JPMorgan economist Joseph Lupton.
 He said the "alarm bell" was loudest in the government bond market.

 Markets have ramped up their expectations for more easing by the U.S. Federal Reserve, but the question remains how fast Fed policymakers will move.

 Futures moved to price in a 100% probability of a Fed cut in September and a near 24% chance of a half-point cut.
 Some 75 basis points of easing is implied by January, with rates ultimately reaching 1%.

 European and U.S. government bond yields rose on Thursday, with German and French 10-year yields up from record lows after a rally in recent sessions.

-In foreign exchange markets, the Japanese yen rose again, gaining 0.2% to 106.04 yen per dollar.
-The yen tends to gain at times of uncertainty, and its rise this week underlined investor fears.
+In foreign exchange markets, the Japanese yen rose again, gaining 0.2% to 106.08 yen per dollar, although it remains off its weekly high of 105.5 hit on Tuesday.
+The yen tends to gain at times of uncertainty, and its rise this week underlined investors' fears.

 China's yuan also gained.
-In the offshore market it rose 0.2% to 7.07 yuan per dollar after touching as high as 7.14 yuan on Tuesday.
+In the offshore market it rose 0.2% to 7.0735 yuan per dollar after touching 7.14 yuan on Tuesday.

 The dollar was steady, trading at $1.1196 against the euro.

 Oil prices regained some ground on expectations that falling prices could lead to production cuts.

 Brent crude climbed 0.7% to $57.48, which followed steep losses on Wednesday.
 U.S. crude rallied 1.9% to $52.08 a barrel.